potentpwnables/potentpwnables.github.io/_posts/0001-01-05-testing-hypotheses.md

 3. Download the population demographics for those census tracts.
 4. Randomly place 3 points inside of our shapefile using the population density.
-5. Repeat step 4 one million times.
+5. Repeat step 4 one thousand times.

 For this experiment, I’m going to use Detroit as the city.
 While I’m sure most people would assume this, I think it’s worth explicitly